B-AJ-Amar/StrKit/README.md

 # strKit - A C String Library

 ## Overview
 str.h is a comprehensive C library designed to simplify and enhance string manipulation in C programs.
-It provides a set of efficient and easy-to-use functions for working with C-style strings, offering developers a robust toolkit to streamline string operations.
+It provides a set of efficient and easy-to-use functions for working with C-style strings, offering developers a robust toolkit to streamline string operations, it may not be the best or the most performant but its mine 😎

 ## Usage Examples